 Although most glaucoma patients have the primary open-angle type, some 50 different varieties of secondary glaucoma have been described.
 In general, these are not caused by dysfunction of the trabecular meshwork, but rather by some other ocular or systemic disorders such as inflammation, fragile new blood vessels in the eye, birth defects, ocular trauma or tumors.
-Although appropriate diagnosis of an unusual secondary glaucoma can make the difference between sight preservation and blindness, most secondary glaucoma are sufficiently uncommon to fall exclusively within the ken of the glaucoma sub-specialist.
+Although the appropriate diagnosis of unusual secondary glaucoma can make the difference between sight preservation and blindness, most secondary glaucoma is sufficiently uncommon to fall exclusively within the ken of the glaucoma sub-specialist.

 Primary Open Angle Glaucoma

-The vast majority of glaucoma patients have primary open angle glaucoma.
+The vast majority of glaucoma patients have primary open-angle glaucoma.
 These patients manifest a chronic, idiopathic disease associated with progressive degeneration of the anterior optic nerve, known as glaucomatous optic neuropathy.
 Although elevated intraocular pressure is an important causative risk factor, only half of the 2 to 3 million North Americans with glaucoma will manifest elevated intraocular pressure at a single measurement.
 Therefore, measurement of intraocular pressure alone is a poor screening technique for glaucoma.
-Like most biologic parameters, eye pressure fluctuates throughout the day and varies with other influences, including hydration, sleep, blood pressure and body position.
+Like most biologic parameters, eye pressure fluctuates throughout the day and varies with other influences, including hydration, sleep, blood pressure, and body position.
 With multiple measurements at different testing sessions, most, but not all of these glaucoma subjects, will eventually exhibit elevated intraocular pressure at least part of the time.

 Closed Angle Glaucoma

-Classically, angle closure glaucoma is the well known, less common variety of glaucoma that presents acutely with severe eye pain, blurring of vision, colored halos around lights, nausea and vomiting.
-Angle closure usually occurs in the hyperopic (farsighted) eye, which is smaller than the average eye and thus crowds the iris, cornea, lens and anterior chamber angle into a smaller than average space.
+Classically, angle-closure glaucoma is the well known, less common variety of glaucoma that presents acutely with severe eye pain, blurring of vision, colored halos around lights, nausea, and vomiting.
+Angle-closure usually occurs in the hyperopic (farsighted) eye, which is smaller than the average eye and thus crowds the iris, cornea, lens and anterior chamber angle into a smaller than average space.
 Eventually, usually in the fifth to sixth decade of life as the lens gradually increases in size with aging, the lens becomes more firmly applied to the pupillary opening through which aqueous humor from the ciliary body must pass.
-This obstruction of aqueous humor flow at the pupil, known as relative pupillary block, eventually becomes clinically significant and traps the aqueous behind the pupil, raising the pressure in the posterior chamber above that in the anterior chamber and driving the iris anteriorly to lie against and block the trabecular meshwork.
-This trabecular meshwork blockade, or angle closure, leads to a sudden and dramatic rise of the intraocular pressure from its baseline normal level in the 10-20 mm Hg range to 60 mm Hg or more.
+This obstruction of aqueous humor flow at the pupil, known as a relative pupillary block, eventually becomes clinically significant and traps the aqueous behind the pupil, raising the pressure in the posterior chamber above that in the anterior chamber and driving the iris anteriorly to lie against and block the trabecular meshwork.
+This trabecular meshwork blockade, or angle-closure, leads to a sudden and dramatic rise of the intraocular pressure from its baseline normal level in the 10-20 mm Hg range to 60 mm Hg or more.
 This sudden change in pressure leads to swelling of the cornea with blurring, halos, and severe ocular pain from iris ischemia and corneal edema.
-The pupillary margin of the iris becomes most tightly applied to the lens surface when the pupil is in the mid-dilated position; hence, it is often dilation of the pupil by exposure to stress, darkness, or drugs that precipitates an acute attack.
+The pupillary margin of the iris becomes most tightly applied to the lens surface when the pupil is in the mid-dilated position; hence, it is often dilation of the pupil by exposure to stress, darkness, or drugs that precipitate an acute attack.

-The immediate treatment of acute angle closure is directed toward reversal of the pupillary block, usually by moving the pupil with constriction.
+The immediate treatment of acute angle-closure is directed toward reversal of the pupillary block, usually by moving the pupil with constriction.
 Ultimately, however, the pupillary block can be reversed and prevented by creating a new aqueous channel with peripheral iridectomy. (see Treatment)

 How is Glaucoma Associated with Ocular Trauma?

 Glaucoma may develop after ocular trauma.
-Penetrating injuries to the globe disrupt, or even destroy, intraocular contents and may lead to sustained elevation of intraocular pressure and glaucoma. (see Ocular Trauma) A more subtle, insidious glaucoma may arise from blunt ocular injury or ocular contusion, as occurs when the globe is struck with a fist, ball or other object.
+Penetrating injuries to the globe disrupt, or even destroy, intraocular contents and may lead to sustained elevation of intraocular pressure and glaucoma. (see Ocular Trauma) A more subtle, insidious glaucoma may arise from blunt ocular injury or ocular contusion, as occurs when the globe is struck with a fist, ball or another object.
 Blunt injury temporarily deforms the globe, causing shearing between its internal tissue layers.
 These shearing forces may tear the insertion of the iris (iridodialysis) or ciliary body (cyclodialysis) from its attachment to the sclera.
-Most commonly, the fibers of the ciliary muscle that both controls accommodation and modulates aqueous humor outflow become detached, leading to collapse of the trabecular meshwork (known as angle recession) and subsequent secondary glaucoma.
+Most commonly, the fibers of the ciliary muscle that both control accommodation and modulates aqueous humor outflow become detached, leading to the collapse of the trabecular meshwork (known as angle recession) and subsequent secondary glaucoma.

 Acutely, the contused eye typically presents with intraocular bleeding (hyphema), and the intraocular pressure may be low, normal, or elevated.
 Angle recession glaucoma may not manifest for months or even years after the original injury.
-Treatment of glaucoma from blunt ocular trauma follows a similar protocol to more common open angle glaucomas, except that these eyes do not respond well to pupil-constricting drops such as pilocarpine because of the damage of the ciliary muscle.
+Treatment of glaucoma from blunt ocular trauma follows a similar protocol to more common open-angle glaucomas, except that these eyes do not respond well to pupil-constricting drops such as pilocarpine because of the damage of the ciliary muscle.
 Because of the damage to the trabecular meshwork, laser trabeculoplasty is similarly ineffective.
 Thus, when regular glaucoma drops are ineffective, filtration surgery usually becomes necessary.